(Includes GENERAL COLLECTION POLICY)

 Statement of Intent:

-This policy aims to outline the protocols in relation to the collection of children from the service.
+This policy aims to outline the protocols in relation to the arrival and collection of children from the service.

 Attendance: